KQM-git/TCL/characters/geo/noelle.md

 {% endtab %}

 {% tab title="Sweeping Time" %}
 Gathering the strength of stone around her weapon, Noelle strikes the opponents surrounding her within a large AoE, dealing Geo DMG.

-Afterwards, Noelle gains the following effects:
+Afterwards, Noelle gains the following effects:\

-* Larger attack AoE.
+• Larger attack AoE.\
-* Converts attack DMG to Geo DMG that cannot be overridden by any other elemental infusion.
+• Converts attack DMG to Geo DMG that cannot be overridden by any other elemental infusion.\
-* Increased ATK that scales based on her DEF.
+• Increased ATK that scales based on her DEF.

 | Attribute | Burst |
 | :--- | :--- |